yochaigal/cairn/wip/2e/downtime.md

 ### Research

-The player formulates a **single question** about forgotten lore, a rare bit of knowledge, the location of a lost Spellbook, etc.
+A single question about a particular forgotten lore, a rare bit of knowledge, the location of a lost item, etc. is answered.

 ### Training

-The player describes a **single improvement** for a skill or ability.
-The Warden provides a concrete narrative or mechanical result (improving unarmed combat, _enhancing_ a weapon's damage die, learning to track, etc.).
+A character's specific skill with an item or other ability is improved, with clear narrative or mechanical results.
+The weapon's damage die is _enhanced_, unarmed attacksdo more damage, the PC can more easily track animals of a certain type, and so on.

-### Crafting
+### Relationships

+A character's relationship with a single individual, Faction, or institution within the setting is improved.
+This might mean joining a particular group, or simply completing one or more tasks on their behalf (see [Factions](/wip/2e/factions#goals)) In some cases, this might mean creating their own Faction.

-### Carousing
+### Revelery